All Episodes

 What's wrong with that?

-That's my trying to politicize politics.
+That's my, they're trying to politicize politics.

-They're trying to criminalize it or scandalize it in this case, saying that U.S. attorney's loyalty to the administration is somehow wrong.
+They're trying to criminalize it or scandalize it in this case, saying that U.S. attorneys' loyalty to the administration is somehow wrong.

 But this is the point.